isabeldoctor/SensoryMusicExperience/README.md

 *(Can be accessed through the "Help" button on Tunepad)

 ## Concepts Applied:
-Music Theory (scales, beats, velocity)
+*Music Theory (scales, beats, velocity)
-Code Theory (functions, variables, syntax)
+*Code Theory (functions, variables, syntax) *Modularity in Coding: Structuring code in layers or modules *Animation Synchronization: Synchronizing visuals (colourful bouncing ball) with audio *Accessibility in Design: Designing with sensory sensitivity in mind *Applying data types (e.g., integers for beats) and control structures (loops) to manage the timing

 ## Audio Elements:
 Custom-recorded nature sounds (ocean waves, rain, birds)